Planning is Important: The Urban Waterfront District

 The roughly 70-acre Union Pier site represents the largest redevelopment opportunity on Charleston's peninsula in decades.
 Currently owned by the SC Ports Authority, Union Pier is poised to be developed by local billionaire Ben Navarro, with assistance provided from the recently approved Union Pier Tax Increment Financing (TIF) district.

-Although the general comprehensive planning language that is being considered at the Planning Commission will not provide a specific blueprint for the site, it will establish the City’s vision for what it should become.
+Although the general comprehensive planning language does not provide a specific blueprint for the site, it establishes the City’s vision for what it should become.

 HCF has been a part of a team of valuable partners meeting with city planners to outline what we believe is important on this site: